 If the sagging floor is a symptom of a bigger foundation issue, you have to address the problem at its source.
 When the ground beneath your home shifts or settles, it can cause parts of the house to sink, leading to uneven floors.
 The most effective foundation repair often involves underpinning.
 This process uses steel piers, which are driven deep into the ground until they reach stable soil or bedrock.
 These piers act like stilts, transferring the weight of your home to solid ground.
 The foundation can then be stabilized and, in many cases, lifted back toward its original position, correcting the sag.

-Reinforcing Floor Joists
+Strengthening the Floor Joists

 Sometimes the foundation is perfectly fine, but the floor’s support system is the problem.
 Floor joists are the horizontal beams that support the floor from below.
 Over time, they can weaken due to moisture, termite damage, or simply age.
 A common fix is called “sistering,” where a new, strong joist is attached alongside the weakened one to add strength and support.
 In cases of severe damage, the old joist might need to be replaced completely.
 This method directly reinforces the floor’s structure, helping to level it out and prevent further sagging.

-Crawl Space Support Solutions
+Crawl Space Solutions for Uneven Floors

 For homes with a crawl space, sagging floors are often caused by inadequate support from below.
 The columns or posts holding up the center of the house may have settled, spaced too far apart, or deteriorated from moisture.
 An effective crawl space repair involves installing adjustable steel support jacks.
 These heavy-duty posts are positioned under the floor beams to lift and stabilize the sagging areas.
 They provide robust, long-term support and are a great solution for moderate sagging.
 This type of repair can often be completed quickly and is less invasive than major foundation work.